Omar Ghattas

 BSE (civil and environmental engineering) and MS and PhD

-Applied Mathematics (SIAM) and of the U.S. Association for
+for Industrial and Applied Mathematics (SIAM) and of the

-Computational Mechanics (USACM).
-He serves on the National Academies
+U.S. Association for Computational Mechanics (USACM).
+He serves on

 Ghattas's research focuses on advanced mathematical, computational,